WhiteBlackGoose/dotfiles/README.md

 - Change themes with Alt+[ and Alt+]
 - Multicaret with holding Ctrl
 - Toggle the file tree with Alt+T
-- Ctrl+C to copy int clipboard
+- Ctrl+C to copy selected with V mode to the (actual) clipboard
+- Debug .NET
-- The rest see `keymaps.lua`
+- The rest see the configs

 ### starship